LearnOnDemandSystems/docs/guides/idl/idlv3.md

-# Learn on Demand Systems Integrated Digital Lab Authoring Guide
+# Learn on Demand Systems Integrated Digital Lab (legacy) Authoring Guide

 ## Introduction

-This guide provides information on the Integrated Digital Lab (IDL) platform, the various elements that comprise a lab that uses this platform, the steps for converting a traditional document-based lab to an IDL-based lab, and some tips and best practices.
+This guide provides information on the Integrated Digital Lab (IDL legacy) platform, the various elements that comprise a lab that uses this platform, the steps for converting a traditional document-based lab to an IDL (legacy)-based lab, and some tips and best practices.

 ### Intended Audience